pale grass blue

 hello red forest, hello garbage, hello trenches, hello 100 mrv/hr, hello march, hello invasion, hello will miss you son, hello soil, hello radiation

 This work features uranium ore and a Geiger counter housed in a piglet-shaped jar, referencing nuclear waste containers known as “lead pigs.”
-The amplified Geiger sounds from radioactive emissions create a surreal interobjective non-human performance.
-It critiques our ecological approach, proposing that instead of hiding from the issue, we embrace active care and coexist with what we are responsible for.
+The amplified Geiger sounds from radioactive emissions create a surreal and interobjective non-human performance.
+It critiques our ecological tendency to look away and conceal issues behind a picturesque facade, instead promoting a stance of active care and genuine coexistence with the environment—a space we continually shape and for which we remain responsible.

 lead pig (one day this sadness will fossilize), 2024, dimensions variable, uranium ore, geiger counter, ceramics, sound amplifying system, wood, relief compound, pigment spray, lead, glass